Skip to content

 • sentence_onset_task - Sentence onset detection

-• volume_level_encoding_task - Audio volume level prediction
+• volume_level_decoding_task - Audio volume level prediction

 See tasks/ directory for implementations.